4 Weeks of Fletcher

 Week 3:

 I noticed something new about Fletcher.
 He was standing a little taller and his head was actually perked up and not always looking at the ground.
 By now, he had earned the right to meet the queen bee, herself, Miss Penny Lane.
 To say Fletcher has a crush on Penny Lane is an understatement.
 He LOVES Penny but Fletcher has always had a thing for calm female dogs.
 It’s just that every calm female we paired him up with at, The Orphanage, ended up getting adopted.
-I knew 4wksfletcher_bl_5they would get along but my fosters have to earn the right to be with Penny off leash.
+I knew they would get along but my fosters have to earn the right to be with Penny off leash.

 He would follow Penny around and just want to lie next to her.
 It was almost as if all was right in the world with her around.
 In fact, he was doing so well with her around that he was earning time in the main room with all of us.
 Yes, I let him on the couch and it looks like all he needed was a comfy couch and cute girl next to him.
 Trust me, Fletcher.
 I feel you on that one!